 IN THIS DISASTER WATCH:

-Kinship Circle Is Still In Japan, To Save Animals Left In The Shadows
+Kinship Circle Is Still In Japan, Animals In The Shadows

 It’s hot and humid at Club Lohas Inawashiro Shelter, a hotel whose owner has generously let animals and volunteers live side by side for months now.
 A family visits their dog Muku after a two-month separation.
 Muku basks in attention and treats from his people.
 The evacuated family believes they can soon bring their dog home.

-Reo is a happy dog today too.
+Reo is a happy dog too.
 It is the first time he has seen his family since divided by radiation evacuations.
-Reo’s people are grateful their companion is cared for until they can retrieve him.
+Reo’s people are grateful their companion is safe until they can get him.

+FORGOTTEN CHICKENS?
+JEARS, with Kinship Circle’s help, has fed abandoned chickens twice weekly since residents fled within the 30km nuclear evacuation zone.
+On August 1, however, local government sealed off the area where chickens live.
 A one-month permit has just been acquired.
 A single volunteer driving a registered vehicle may enter, with staff to assist.
-Good relationships with police in Namie and Kawamata are essential for access to animals.
-In some cases, police have actually handed over animals to teams in the field.
+Good relationships with police in Namie and Kawamata are essential for access.
+In some cases, police have actually handed over animals to field teams.

 TRIXIE UPDATE: Fans of Trixie fell in love with the Shiba Inu mix found hobbling down a highway toward Minamisoma.
 She was clearly someone’s dog, abandoned or orphaned.
 When found, she couldn’t bear weight on her badly mangled front right paw.
 Despite her discomfort, she had nothing but sweetness for her Kinship Circle-JEARS rescuers.